Boney James

-Boney James (born James Oppenheim September 1, 1961) is an American saxophonist (tenor, alto and soprano), songwriter, record producer and recording artist.
+Boney James (born James Oppenheim September 1, 1961) is an American saxophonist, recording artist, songwriter and record producer.

 He is a four-time Grammy Award nominee (Best Pop Instrumental Album, 2001, 2004, 2014 and Best Traditional R&B Performance, 2009) and a Soul Train Award winner (Best Jazz Album 1998).
 He has also received three NAACP Image Award nominations for Best Jazz Album.
-James has sold over three million albums, and has accumulated four RIAA Certified Gold Records.
+James has sold over four million albums, and has accumulated four RIAA Certified Gold Records.
 In 2009, Billboard magazine named James one of the Top 3 Billboard Contemporary Jazz Artists of the Decade.
+In 2024 James became the first artist to notch twenty #1 singles on the Billboard magazine SJ Chart.

 Biography

-James took up the clarinet at the age of eight, switching to sax when he was ten having spent his early teen years in New Rochelle, New York.
+Born in Lowell Massachusetts, James took up the clarinet at the age of eight, switching to sax when he was ten.
+James spent his early teen years in New Rochelle, New York.
 He became musically influenced by the R&B Motown genre and saxophonist Grover Washington, Jr. When he was fourteen his family moved to Los Angeles, where he joined a fusion band that opened for acts like Flora Purim and the Yellowjackets.
 Another member of this early band was John Shanks, now a successful pop producer.
-James eventually received a degree in History from UCLA, but began playing music full-time after graduation.
+James eventually received a degree in history from UCLA, but began playing music full-time after graduation.
 James learned to play keyboards and in 1985 he joined Morris Day's band.
-His R&B influence was further strengthened by seven years of touring and sessions as a sideman with Day, the Isley Brothers, Bobby Caldwell, Randy Crawford, Teena Marie and others.
-It was on the road with Crawford in 1986 that he earned his now-famous moniker, when his physique led a bandmate to joke "We'll have to start calling you Boney James!"
+His R&B influence was further strengthened by seven years of touring and sessions as a sideman with Day, The Isley Brothers, Bobby Caldwell, Randy Crawford, Teena Marie and others.
+It was on the road with Crawford in 1986 that he earned his now-famous moniker, when his physique led a bandmate to joke "We'll have to start calling you 'Boney' James!"

-In the early 1990s while on tour with Bobby Caldwell's band he met engineer and producer Paul Brown, beginning a 10-year period of collaboration.
+In the early 1990s, while on tour with Bobby Caldwell's band, he met engineer and producer Paul Brown, beginning a 10-year period of collaboration.

 In 1992 he released his debut album as a leader, Trust, on the independent record label Spindletop Records.
 Following the record's success, he was signed by the Warner Brothers label in 1994, on which he released the RIAA Certified Gold Records Seduction, Sweet Thing and Body Language albums.

 In 2000 he collaborated with trumpeter Rick Braun on an album called Shake it Up.
 Their duets include the now classic updated version of Hugh Masakela's "Grazin' in the Grass".
-Both have appeared regularly on each other's solo albums and the two have toured internationally a number of times.

-Other artists to have made guest appearances on Boney's records include Raheem DeVaughn, Faith Evans, George Benson, George Duke, Dwele, Al Jarreau, Philip Bailey, Anthony Hamilton, Jaheim, Eric Benét, Dave Hollister, Stokley Williams, Avery*Sunshine, Kenny Lattimore and Angie Stone.
+Other artists who have made guest appearances on Boney's records include October London, Lalah Hathaway, Raheem DeVaughn, Faith Evans, George Benson, George Duke, Dwele, Al Jarreau, Philip Bailey, Anthony Hamilton, Jaheim, Eric Benét, Dave Hollister, Stokley Williams, Avery*Sunshine, Kenny Lattimore and Angie Stone.